n All-Encompassing Review of StorageCraft Software

 StorageCraft offers “OneBlox” a data storage solution that builds out rather than up.
 The idea is that instead of adding more and more storage to your physical space, instead you can use cloud solutions and OneBlox servers to manage all that data for you.

 That’s a difficult question to answer, simply because there are so many products and features that StorageCraft is known for.
 However, while we can provide a few rough samples, it would be wise to reach out to StorageCraft for a quote for your particular needs.

 If you’re more interested in licensing software, the costs vary.
 For instance, a 2-year subscription to StorageCraft ShadowProtect SPX Virtual – Standard edition is going to run around $1,831, with only the basic support package.
 With premium support tacked on, it’ll cost $2,105 total.

-ShadowCraft ShadowProtect for Small Business costs about $549 with 1 year maintenance and no premium support.
+ShadowCraft ShadowProtect for Small Business costs about $549 with 1-year of maintenance and no premium support.
 Adding additional years costs about $100 per year, with premium maintenance costing another $80 added on top.